 The guests all arrived and Hayley’s father escorted her downstairs to be married.
 The ceremony was beautiful, as was the day in general.
 We did some outdoor photographs for family, including Skye, Hayley and Brett’s very beautiful husky dog.

 I always enjoy a fine Scottish wedding, and I always get a warm friendly crowd to spend the day with.
 The whisky was in full flow, warming the cockles in time for the Ceilidh.
 The evening party was epic, I simply adore being in the thick of “The Gay Gordon’s” as I find it the only way to photograph a sense of the moment.

 I tell this to all my couples, I think I just enjoy dancing..

 Congratulations to Hayley and Brett, have a Merry Christmas and a truly fantastic 2017.
-For anyone looking for Drumtochty Castle Wedding Photography, who think I might help make their day special, send me an enquiry.
+For anyone looking for Drumtochty Castle Wedding Photography, who think I might help make their day special, feel free to get in touch.